Ancient Roman architecture: Hypocaust

-A hypocaust was an ancient Roman system of underfloor heating, used to heat houses with hot air.
+A hypocaust was an ancient Roman system of underfloor heating, used to heat buildings with hot air.
 The Roman architect Vitruvius, writing about the end of the 1st century BC, attributes their invention to Sergius Orata.
 Many remains of Roman hypocausts have survived throughout Europe, western Asia, and northern Africa.
 The hypocaust was an invention which improved the hygiene and living conditions of citizens, and was a forerunner of modern central heating.

 Hypocausts were used for heating hot baths (thermae), houses and other buildings, whether public or private.
 The floor was raised above the ground by pillars, called pilae stacks, with a layer of tiles, then a layer of concrete, then another of tiles on top; and spaces were left inside the walls so that hot air and smoke from the furnace would pass through these enclosed areas and out of flues in the roof, thereby heating but not polluting the interior of the room.

 Roman roofs

 In Magna Graecia truss roofs presumably appeared as early as 550 BC.
-Their potential was fully realized in the Roman period, which saw trussed roofs over 30 wide spanning the rectangular spaces of monumental public buildings such as temples, basilicas, and later churches.
+Their potential was fully realized in the Roman period, which saw trussed roofs over 30 meters wide spanning the rectangular spaces of monumental public buildings such as temples, basilicas, and later churches.
 Such spans were three times as wide as the widest prop-and-lintel roofs and only surpassed by the largest Roman domes.

 The largest truss roof by span of ancient Rome covered the Aula Regia (throne room) built for emperor Domitian (81–96 AD) on the Palatine Hill, Rome.
 The timber truss roof had a width of 31.67 m, slightly surpassing the postulated limit of 30 m for Roman roof constructions.
 Tie-beam trusses allowed for much larger spans than the older prop-and-lintel system and even concrete vaulting.
 Nine out of the ten largest rectangular spaces in Roman architecture were bridged this way, the only exception being the groin vaulted Basilica of Maxentius.

 Spiral stairs

 The spiral stair is a type of stairway which, due to its complex helical structure, was introduced relatively late into architecture.
-Although the oldest example dates back to the 5th century BC, it was only in the wake of the influential design of Trajan's Column that this space-saving new type permanently caught hold in Roman architecture.
+Although the oldest example dates to the 5th century BC, it was only in the wake of the influential design of Trajan's Column that this space-saving new type permanently caught hold in Roman architecture.

 Apart from the triumphal columns in the imperial cities of Rome and Constantinople, other types of buildings such as temples, thermae, basilicas and tombs were also fitted with spiral stairways.
 Their notable absence in the towers of the Aurelian Wall indicates that although used in medieval castles, they did not yet figure prominently in Roman military engineering.
 By late antiquity, separate stair towers were constructed adjacent to the main buildings, as in the Basilica of San Vitale.

 The construction of spiral stairs passed on both to Christian and Islamic architecture.